pgEdge/cli/docs/cli_release_notes.md

   - bump pg16 to 16.0 for GA
   - bump oraclefdw 2.6.0 and add support for pg16
   - bump partman to 4.7.4 and add support for pg16
-  - continuous improvements in quality & quantity of test scripts (thank u Susan and team)
+  - continuous improvements in quality & quantity of test scripts
   - fix northwind schema and data to use numeric(9,2) for prices & double for discount (was using real)
   - add support to pg16 for pgCron & pgAudit
   - bump plprofiler to 4.2.4 and support pg15 & pg16